Availity/availity-react/docusaurus/docs/components/table/tableControls.md

 `<TableControls/>` is a container that wraps any given components that would be utilized in concert with the table component.
 This includes bulk selection, bulk actions, pagination, or any custom component that could potentially be needed.
 There are two components provided that can be utilized within the `<TableControls>`: `<BulkTableActions/>` and `<TableSorter/>`.

+When utilizing `<TableControls>` as a child of `<Table>`, the `<TableContent>` must be provided.
+This allows for flexibility to allow for adding any number of child components either above or below the table.
+The `TableContent` is the pure rendering of just the table itself.

 ### Props

 #### `id?: string`